dwave-examples/qboost/README.md

   a more natural definition.
 - This example employs a bit depth of 1, so that the weight associated with each classifier is limited to 0 or 1.
 It is possible to increase the bit depth, for example as discussed in Neven (2008).
+Nevertheless, it has been reported that low bit depths can improve performance, particularly on smaller training sets.

 ## References